tony-rowan/homey-tech-task/README.md

 1. Q: How should the user register/login?
   A: Let's just stick to simple username and password for now, with no email intergration.

+2. Q: Who should have access to projects; who can create, edit, delete them?
+  A: For simplicity, let's say user can create a project, and there's no rules for who can then modify those projects.

+3. Q: What is a project?
+What fields does it have?
+  A: Projects simply have a name and a status, and associated comments.

+4. Q: What is status, is it an enum or a simple free text entry.
+  A: Let's start with free text entry and see how we will get on.